Ladder99/ladder99/docs/pages/about.md

 # About

-## Ladder99 LLC
+## Goals

-We are a small company started in 2021 with plans to create a free and open ecosystem around MTConnect, including device adapters and visualizations.
+Ladder99 is developed by MRIIOT, with the goal to help develop the free and open ecosystem around MTConnect, including device adapters and visualizations.

-Our plan is to eventually release additional premium services built around the Ladder99 pipeline, including Cloud storage, Knowledge Graph integration, and Predictive Analytics.
+Our plan is to eventually release additional premium services built around the Ladder99 pipeline, including Cloud storage, Knowledge Graph integration, and Predictive Analytics, and more.

+Our website explains our approach to agile digital transformation - https://mriiot.com.

 ## Repository